mallapurbharat/cardano-tx-sample/1_native_exercises/1_simple/exercise2_txbuildraw.md

 **TESTNET ID**
-save the environment variable TESTNET=--testnet-magic 1 / OR 2 / OR 1097911063 ( based upon network)
+save the environment variable TESTNET=--testnet-magic 1 / OR 2 ( based upon network)

 **Protocol parameters**
 Query and save the parameters in **protocolparams.json**